Sir Charles Knightley, 2nd Baronet

 Sir Charles Knightley, 2nd Baronet (30 January 1781 – 30 August 1864) was a British Conservative politician.

+Early life

-Knightley was the son of Reverend Charles Knightley and Elizabeth née Boulton.
-In 1813, he married Selina Mary Hervey, daughter of Felton Lionel Hervey and Selina Mary née Elwill, and they had at least two children: Sophia Selina Knightley (died 1886), and Rainald Knightley, 1st Baron Knightley (1819–1895).
+Knightley was the son of Reverend Charles Knightley and Elizabeth.

+He succeeded to the Baronetcy of Fawsley in 1812 upon the death of his uncle, Sir John Knightley, 1st Baronet.

+Career

 Knightley was first elected Conservative MP for South Northamptonshire at the 1835 general election and held the seat until 1852, when he did not seek re-election.

-He was an excellent horseman and consummate trainer, using the Pytchley Hunt for jumping practice.
+He was reportedly a skilled horseman and consummate trainer, using the Pytchley Hunt for jumping practice.

+Personal life and death

+On 24 August 1813, he married Selina Mary Hervey; they had at least two children, including Rainald Knightley, 1st Baron Knightley.

-He succeeded to the Baronetcy of Fawsley in 1812 upon the death of his uncle, Sir John Knightley, 1st Baronet.
-Upon his own death in 1864, the title was inherited by his son, Rainald.
+Upon his death on 30 August 1864 in Northamptonshire, the title was inherited by his son, Rainald.